Ever feel like your skin’s betraying you?

 What you do need is a consistent daily routine that works with your skin instead of against it.
 It’s time you two became friends again.

-Look for products with active ingredients that moisturise your skin, keep pores spotless, and ward off bacteria.
+These active ingredients help moisturise your skin, keep pores spotless, and ward off bacteria.

 Salicylic Acid is a powerful beta hydroxy acid (BHA) that unclogs pores.